sveltejs/kit/.changeset/polite-stingrays-smell.md

 '@sveltejs/adapter-vercel': patch
 ---

-[docs] add note about inability to access file system at runtime
+docs: add note about inability to access file system at runtime